nelson-alexa/customizable-messages/README.md

 To verify the correctness of this program I used both unit testing and integration testing.

 For unit testing, the tests that I wrote can be seen in the "tests" folder included in the project.
 In the unit testing, I not only tested the classes methods and attributes, but I accounted for edge cases.
-The class that had many edge cases to account for is the GreetingGenerator.
-In the TestGreetingGenerator.java file, I tested the GreetingGenerator class with 9 tests in attempt to test the method getGreeting() for times between the edge cases as well as the edge cases where the greeting would change.
-In order, to test that method I had to make temporary changes to the method since it uses the LocalTime.now() for the program, but I wanted to be able to test different times.
+The GreetingGenerator class had many edge cases to account for.
+In the TestGreetingGenerator.java file, I tested the GreetingGenerator class with 9 tests in order to fully test the class including the edge cases.
+In order to test the GreetingGenerator class, I had to make temporary changes to the getGreeting() method since it uses the LocalTime.now() for the program, so it wouldn't be possible to test given times.
+The tests wouldn't pass without the temporary change I had made, but the tests ensured it would work at all times of the day with the LocalTime.now() function as it is now.
 Below is a screenshot of all the tests passing including the TestGreetingGenerator tests (See PassingTests.png).

 <br></br>
 ![Passing Tests](PassingTests.png)